© Copyright 2019. Netmind. All rights reserved.

-To ensure the knowledge gained during class is transferred to actionable plans, we include an optional comprehensive quiz after class.
 Students are encouraged to bring projects into class for exercises and to develop a more personalized post-class action plan to take their project to the next step.

 This course is included in our Business Analysis Certification Program.
 By attending this course, students earn credit towards the BA Associate and BA Certified certifications, as well as credit towards the Agile Analysis Badge.